 He also headed the Los Alamos Laboratory in New Mexico, where he oversaw the development of the atomic bomb.
 After the war, he worked to control the spread of nuclear weapons and lobbied against their use.
 As a result of his work on the Manhattan Project, Oppenheimer is sometimes referred to as the “father of the atomic bomb.”

-See also Facts about autism for kids?
+See also Facts about ancient egypt mummification?

 What is the biggest bomb ever exploded